The Safest Places to Stay in Madrid: A Quick Guide

 Madrid’s historic city centre sprawls with magnificent architecture, elaborate Baroque palaces and winding medieval alleyways.
 Best explored by foot, Centro is one of the safest neighbourhoods in the city: the central walkways are wide, well-lit and bustling with people.
 Perfectly positioned for exploring the stately shopping promenade of Gran Vía, the impressive square Plaza Mayor and the Reina Sofia Museum, home of Picasso’s cubist masterpiece Guernica, Centro offers convenience in spades.
 And it never really feels too touristy...unless you happen to visit in August when the city experiences its annual exodus of residents to the Spanish coast.

 The traditional, sleepy barrio of Chamberí provides a lovely respite from the bustle of the city centre.
-An architecturally-pleasing neighbourhood with quiet residential streets, Chamberí is calm, laid-back and overwhelmingly safe.
+An architecturally-pleasing neighbourhood with quiet residential streets, Chamberí is calm, laid-back and without doubt one of the safest places to stay in Madrid.
 Growing increasingly popular as a gourmet food destination, it's home to some of the city’s best fine-dining restaurants and upscale bars - particularly around C/Ponzano, a must-visit for fans of traditional tapas.
 A quietly creative hub for the arts, Chamberí offers a varied supply of cultural attractions, including the Sorolla Museum and gallery, set in a beautiful 19th-century house.
 The transport museum is set within the old Andén 0 Metro station, while flamenco and contemporary theatre is performed at Teatros del Canal.
 This is one of the safest neighbourhoods to stay in Madrid: quiet, relatively crime-free; it’s also very family-friendly.
-Are you planning a trip here?
-Here's our Madrid itinerary: how to spend four days in the Spanish capital.